Institute for American Universities (IAU)

 IAU offers its students in Aix-en-Provence, France, dozens of opportunities to explore and maximize their time abroad.
 From cultural and linguistic immersion opportunities to athletic sports, lecture series to soirées with students from the local French universities, IAU has something to meet the needs and interests of its diverse student body.

-Students in Aix will live in a French homestay, which is a challenging yet enriching experience.
-Students must learn to adapt to the family's personal and cultural lifestyles, which are naturally quite different from student's own habits.
+Students in Aix can choose to live in a French homestay or in an apartment near campus.
+Students who live in a homestay must learn to adapt to the family's personal and cultural lifestyles, which are naturally quite different from student's own habits however this experience can provide students a very enriching opportunity to connect with local French culture.

 IAU's hosts come from a cross section of society; some are families with young or grown children, others are single retirees.
 Some work busy schedules while others may spend most of their days at home.
 Some of our hosts have several rooms that they rent out to students, and some have just one room.